easyCZ/memcached-vs-redis/dissertation/5_memcached.md

 * *-p <port>* binds application to a port (18080 by default)
 * *-m <memory>* defines how much memory to allocate to memcached.

-Throughout this paper, mostly th options above will be utilized.
-Where applicabl, further settings will be explained.
+Given the host hardware has 8GB memory, 6GB will be allocated to memcached to leave some memory for the underlying operating system.
+Throughout this paper, mostly options outlined above will be utilized.
+Where applicable, further settings will be explained.

 ## Throughput under QoS